 So, if adults don’t read and understand the terms and conditions they're committing to when they tick that little box, what hope for our children, who can legally sign up to online services such as Instagram, Snapchat and Facebook from the age of 13?

 As tech-savvy as children often are, do they understand, any more than adults, what they’re agreeing to?

 With this in mind, the Children’s Commissioner of England worked with the law firm Schillings to create simplified versions of the T&Cs for Instagram, Snapchat, Facebook, WhatsApp and YouTube.
-These have been rewritten into child-friendly language as part of its recent Growing up Digital report, transforming the site’s seven pages of T&Cs into an easy-to-read one-page list.
+These were rewritten into child-friendly language as part of its Growing up Digital report, transforming the site’s seven pages of T&Cs into an easy-to-read one-page list.

 ‘We found that many children use social media and other platforms without understanding them fully, nor the consequences of signing up to them, such as the use and sometimes, the sale, of personal data collected about them by the service provider, and the tracking of their location,’ says Children’s Commissioner, Anne Longfield.